 - Design Studio

-Students who have done wrong should have the courage to own up and make amends.
+Students should practise showing moral courage to own up and reflect on their actions.
 They should learn from their mistakes and improve themselves.
 Any student who violates the school rules and regulations is liable to face disciplinary action according to the severity of the offence.
 Students who commit very serious offences that violate the law will be handed over to the Police.
 Recalcitrant offenders could be expelled from school and/or subject to any other appropriate measures deemed fit by the school management.